Developmental Therapists and Social Workers

-Meryl's punctual, trustworthy, and caring personality shines through as she works with young children on a daily basis.
-Growing up always babysitting for the neighbors, she knew from a young age that her future would include working with children in some capacity.
-Meryl finds the opportunity to work with a variety of children and their families both exciting and invigorating.
-She believes that since no two families are the same, there is always something to learn from each and every family interaction.
+Meryl's compassionate and dedicated personality shines through as she works with young children on a daily basis.
+She finds the opportunity to work with a variety of children and their families both exciting and invigorating.
+Meryl believes that no two families are the same and there is always something to learn from each and every family interaction.

-Meryl received her B.A. in Psychology and American Sign Language from The University of Rochester.
-While an undergraduate she conducted research on language acquisition and spent summers working at day camps as well as teaching baby sign language classes.
+Meryl received her Bachelor of Arts in Psychology and American Sign Language from the University of Rochester.
+As an undergraduate she conducted research on child language acquisition, and spent summers working at day camps and teaching baby sign language classes.

-She obtained her Master's in Speech and Language Pathology from Northwestern University.
-During graduate school she had the opportunity to work with children and adults in a variety of settings including a private clinic, a special education pre-school, and home-based early intervention.
+She obtained her Master of Arts in Speech and Language Pathology from Northwestern University.
+During graduate school, she had the opportunity to work with children and adults in a variety of settings including a private clinic, a special education preschool, and home-based early intervention.
 She also gained experience assessing and treating children with a variety of speech, language, feeding, and cognitive disorders.
-Her favorite children's toy is The Fisher Price Play My Way Kitchen because it is a full stove-top for pretend play.
-Pretend play brings out words and phrases you might never expect out of a child and helps the child understand the power of language and how to use it.

 With an eclectic taste in music, a need for coffee, and a past of competitive horse riding, this Chicago Blackhawks fan is usually found on-the-go learning new things, finding new interests or spending time with friends.